#RHOBH Camille Grammer's Fiance Is Still Married And Has Been #Arrested For Spousal Abuse

 Wendy Meyer says that their two children complain that their father drinks during their visitation and leaves them in the care of “girls in bikinis” at the house he is leasing in Malibu.

 And Wendy Meyer is making a lot of the same complaints that Camille Grammer made after Kelsey Grammer left her for another woman during the first season of the Real Housewives of Beverly Hills.
-Meyer says that Camille Grammer’s boyfriend David C. Meyer has left the care of their two children to her while controlling all of the money.
-Wendy Meyer is claiming that she has physical custody and that David C. Meyer only visits with the two boys 20% of the time.
+Meyer says that Camille Grammer’s boyfriend, David C. Meyer, has left the care of their two children to her while controlling all of the money.
+Wendy Meyer claims that she has physical custody and that David C. Meyer only visits with the two boys 20 percent of the time.
 She says that Meyer only chooses to see them four to six days each month, though he is able to see them more if he chooses.

-And if anyone can relate to Wendy Meyer it should be RHOBH Camille Grammer who reported that she was abused by her boyfriend Dimitri Charalambopoulos that she dated after her split from Kelsey Grammer.
+And if anyone can relate to Wendy Meyer it should be RHOBH Camille Grammer, who reported that she was abused by her boyfriend, Dimitri Charalambopoulos, whom she dated after her split from Kelsey Grammer.
 Camille Grammer made a statement after she said that a fight in a hotel with Charalambopoulos left her bruised and battered.

 “I want to encourage women everywhere to speak up for themselves when it comes to domestic violence and abuse.”

-Camille Grammer went public saying that it was while she was recovering from cancer surgery that Charalambopoulos assaulted her.
+Camille Grammer went public, saying that it was while she was recovering from cancer surgery that Charalambopoulos assaulted her.

 “I just got out of a major surgery.
 I was completely vulnerable.
 He was supposed to be there to take care of me, comfort me, bring me food.
 I still wake up in the middle of the night with this vision in my head of being hit.”

-It is unclear whether Real Housewives of Beverly Hills star Camille Grammer knows that her fiance David C. Meyer was arrested for allegedly assaulting and abusing his wife Wendy and if this will threaten the future of their relationship.
+It is unclear whether Real Housewives of Beverly Hills star Camille Grammer knows that her fiance, David C. Meyer, was arrested for allegedly assaulting his wife, Wendy, or if this will threaten the future of their relationship.
 The new season of Real Housewives of Beverly Hills with Camille Grammer is currently filming, but it’s unclear whether this current issue will be seen on the show and if Camille Grammer will evaluate this warning from Wendy Meyer.

 [Featured Image by Richard Shotwell/AP Images]